keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/config.md

 ## Example

-### OTel example

-This example specifies the URL of the OpenTelemetry collector and that the automatic app discovery should be run every 40 seconds.
+This example specifies the URL of the OpenTelemetry collector (1) and that the automatic app discovery (2) should be run every 40 seconds.
-Additionally the CloudEvents endpoint URL is specified and the blocking of the deployment of the application is disabled in case of the pre-deployment task or evaluation failure.
+Additionally the CloudEvents endpoint URL (3) is specified and the blocking of the deployment of the application is disabled (4) in case of the pre-deployment task or evaluation failure.
+{ .annotate }

+1. `.spec.OTelCollectorUrl`
+2. `.spec.keptnAppCreationRequestTimeoutSeconds`
+3. `.spec.cloudEventsEndpoint`
+4. `.spec.blockDeployment`

 ```yaml
 apiVersion: options.keptn.sh/v1alpha2